Brianhe123/demo/README.md

-# demo
+## This is a demo repo for BIOINF 575
-this is to demonstrate repo for bioinf575
+We will test some git commands here and add new files